 - Photocopies of fully inked and lettered sequential story art pages (any size, but no character sketches or bios).
 DO NOT SEND ORIGINAL ART as your work will not be returned.
 Please include a minimum of five pages that are fully inked and lettered.
 We may make suggestions based off these, but we are primarily concerned with your understanding of the medium and how to tell a sequential story.
 Color is OPTIONAL.
 If you have a colorist and plan on this being a colored book, it would be advisable, we may suggest a different colorist if we decide to acquire the project.

 - A cover mock-up—this lets us know whether or not you understand the market and gives us a good barometer on your design sense.
 With creator approval, this may go through a redesign if we decide to acquire your project.

 - Email all submissions to firstname.lastname@example.org.
 We are not accepting physical submissions at this time.

 THINGS TO KEEP IN MIND:

-The creative team in your pitch is the one we expect to see actually working on your book.
-It is NOT okay to pitch a book and say it will be written by Alan Moore and drawn by Joe Madureira and then switch to another creative team.
-If the artist you pitched with leaves the team, go back to the end of the line and start over.
-This also means that on all ongoing titles, we need to be made aware of and approve ALL changes in the creative team.
-It's NOT okay to have six pages in issue #1 drawn by some hotshot while some guy off the street draws the rest of it.
+- The creative team in your pitch is the one we expect to see actually working on your book.
+If the artist you pitched with leaves the team, you will need to re-submit your proposal with the new creative team line-up.
+This also means that with all ongoing titles we need to be made aware of and approve all changes to the creative team.

-We are not looking for any specific genre or type of comic book.
+- We are not looking for any specific genre of comic book.
 We are looking for comics that are well written and well drawn, by people who are dedicated and can meet deadlines.

-Finally, since Image Comics, Inc. owns no intellectual properties, you can be assured, accepted or not, your property will remain yours.
+- Finally, since Image Comics, Inc. owns no intellectual properties, you can be assured—accepted or not—that your property will remain yours.